 In lieu of flowers, Ward’s family asks that memorial contributions please be sent in his honor to the Gary Sinise Foundation (https://www.garysinisefoundation.org/give/), P.O.
 Box 368, Woodland Hills, CA 91365, along with a request that notification be provided to Gary Richardson so that Ward’s family can thank those who honor him in this fashion.

-To send flowers to William "Ward" Richardson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William "Ward" Richardson, please visit our floral store.